Celtis

-Celtis is a genus of about 60–70 species of deciduous trees, commonly known as hackberries or nettle trees, widespread in warm temperate regions of the Northern Hemisphere.
-The genus is part of the extended hemp family (Cannabaceae).
+Celtis is a genus of about 60–70 species of deciduous trees, commonly known as hackberries or nettle trees, in the hemp family Cannabaceae.
+It has a cosmopolitan distribution.

 Description

 Celtis species are generally medium-sized trees, reaching 10-25 m tall, rarely up to 40 m tall.
 The leaves are alternate, simple, 3-15 cm long, ovate-acuminate, and evenly serrated margins.
 Diagnostically, Celtis can be very similar to trees in the Rosaceae and other rose motif families.

 Small flowers of this monoecious plant appear in early spring while the leaves are still developing.
-Male flowers are longer and fuzzy.
+Male flowers are longer and hairy.
 Female flowers are greenish and more rounded.

 The fruit is a small drupe 6-10 mm in diameter, edible in many species, with a dryish but sweet, sugary consistency, reminiscent of a date.

 Taxonomy

 Previously included either in the elm family (Ulmaceae) or a separate family, Celtidaceae, the APG III system places Celtis in an expanded hemp family (Cannabaceae).